sopra-steria-norge/trondheim-cloud-community/terraform-intro/agenda.md

 - Installing and configuring providers
 - Exploring common providers (e.g., Azure, AWS, GCP)
 - Managing provider versions and updates
-- Interactive: Guided exercises to install and configure Spotify provider for playlist management
+- Interactive: Guided exercises to configure Spotify provider for playlist management.

+### Hands-on exercises

+Follow the guide [here](https://developer.hashicorp.com/terraform/tutorials/community-providers/spotify-playlist) or just look at the demonstration. **Requires Docker Desktop on your client and a Spotify account.**

 ## Lunch (30 minutes)